 In the approach agreed to in the EnWin application, both the stranded meter and smart meter incremental revenue requirement calculations were updated to correspond with the test period (settled on as the 2018-19 calendar and fiscal years).
 OEB staff notes that the end result was slightly different, in that EnWin was approved a stranded meter rate rider (SMRR) and an updated SMIRR for each of the Residential and GS < 50 kW classes for the two-year test period.
-Base rates were not adjusted, and the updated rate riders sunset on December 31, 2019.9 At that point, the stranded meters will be fully recovered.
-The SMIRR is not extended; EnWin will have the option to make an application for any adjustment, but must take into account the revenue requirement for conventional meters will be fully recovered as of December 31, 2019.
+Base rates were not adjusted, and the updated rate riders sunset on December 31, 2019.
+At that point, the stranded meters will be fully recovered.
+The SMIRR is not extended; EnWin will have the option to make an application for any adjustment, but must take into account the revenue requirement for conventional meters embedded in base distribution rates given that the capital costs of stranded conventional meters will be fully recovered as of December 31, 2019.